zhanghai/SeekBarPreference/README.md

 You can also get and customize the `SeekBar` that will appear in the `Dialog` by calling `SeekBarPreference.getSeekBar()`.

+The summary of `SeekBarPreference` is optionally formatted with its progress and max.
+You can also subclass it and use `SeekBarPreference.getOriginalSummary()` to format with your custom information.

 ## License

     Copyright 2014 Zhang Hai